chris9740/swiftdns/README.md

 # Swiftdns

-Swiftdns is a local forwarding DNS resolver tailored for debian distributions, with focus on user privacy.
+Swiftdns is a local forwarding DNS resolver tailored for Debian distributions, with a focus on user privacy.

 ## Project